5 Guidelines for Productive Disagreement

 These guidelines are aspirational and nobody is expected to flawlessly follow all of them all of the time.
-They’re our attempt to articulate the spirit of a friendly and diverse community that is forming at fruitful.zone.
+They’re our attempt to articulate the spirit of a friendly and diverse community in our conversations on social media, around the dinner table, and in our communities.
 Each guideline requires honest buy-in from everyone involved and active participation in them because they have no power of their own.
 This is an invitation to think about and help give shape to the invisible guidelines we choose to follow.

 G1: USE FRIENDLY LANGUAGE